yoyomo/chat-challenge/README.md

 Keep the exporter and provider configuration simple—the key part is how you capture and configure specific metrics.

+**Bonus:** Add tracing to the web server to track request flow through the application.

 ---

 ### Task 5: Create a test for StartConversation API